SkyTrain (Vancouver): Accessibility

 The SkyTrain network is fully mobility-needs accessible, including vehicles and stations.
 Mark I train cars have one designated wheelchair position, Mark II, Mark III and Hyundai Rotem cars have two, and all stations have elevators.
 TransLink upgraded all Expo Line platform station edges to match those on the Millennium Line shortly after it was completed.
 The new, wider edges are brighter and are tiled to provide a safer environment for the visually impaired.
 The Canada Line also uses this safety feature in its stations.
 Since the opening of the Millennium Line, aside from platform tile upgrading, many Expo line stations have also been refitted with new signage and ticket vending machines.
-Beside minor English-language (electric) signage, the majority of the system is inaccessible to deaf individuals due to audio-based announcements and notices.
+Accessibility is provided for deaf individuals through real-time English signage and displays at stations and on newer trains, although a reliance on verbal communication for service disruptions has been identified as a transportation barrier.

 The distinctive three-tone chime used in the SkyTrain system was recorded in 1984–85 at Little Mountain Sound Studios in Vancouver.
 The automated train announcements have been voiced by Laureen Regan since the opening of the Millennium Line in 2002, and by Karen Kelm between 1985 and 2001.